Mathematics and Computer ScienceMAT 1050

 The tests will be derived from the homework as a method of checking progress.

-There will be a total of six tests given during the semester.
+There will be a total of six tests and about 25 quizzes given during the semester.
 Each test will cover the materials since the previous test.
 The final will be cumulative.

 No make-up tests will be given without the permission of instructor and only for a valid reason.
 No make-up quizzes will be given for any reason.